mwatts7222/TextPort-PHP/README.md

 TextPort-PHP
 ============

-Examples of how to consume the magical TextPort API utilising PHP.
-Python and Perl comming soon.
+Enclosed are examples of how to consume the magical TextPort API utilising PHP.

+Box or Server requirements are PHP v 5.4.11

 A valid Username and Password is required as a minimum to consume the VerifyAuthentication and SendMessages methods.
 For more information please visit :: http://www.textport.com/WebServices/